Load Center vs. Panelboard: What’s the Difference?

 Can I use a load center vs panelboard interchangeably in an electrical installation?

-No. While a load center is a type of panelboard, you cannot use a residential-grade load center in a commercial application that specifies a commercial panelboard.
-The choice depends on the application, voltage system, required durability, and the available fault current.
-Using a load center where a robust commercial electrical panel is needed can lead to code violations and serious safety hazards.
+No. While a load center is a type of panelboard, you cannot substitute a residential-grade load center for a commercial panelboard unless that load center is specifically listed and rated for the commercial application.
+The choice depends on the application, voltage system, required durability, available fault current, and the equipment listing.
+Using a residential load center where a listed commercial panelboard is required can lead to code noncompliance and safety hazards.

 What is the significance of the short-circuit current rating (SCCR) on a commercial electrical panel?